Exotic Surfaces in 4-manifolds and Surface Corks: Constructing a Transverse Surface Cork

-where $K_0$ is the unknot (and hence $E(n)_0 \cong E(n)$), let $\Sigma \subset E(K_0)$ be the punctured torus shown in Figure \ref{fig: 1} (near the clasp of $K_k$, the $-s=-1$ twist box in Figure \ref{fig: double-twist knots}) with circles $C_{\pm 1}$ generating its homology.
-This punctured torus will play a central role in the construction of a surface cork $C$ that follows.
+in particular, $X=E(n)_{K_0}=X_0$ (cf. Figure \ref{fig: 4}), and $(X_k, F)=(E(n), F_k)$ for all $k\in \Z$.
+Consider the punctured torus $\Sigma \subset E(K_0)$ shown in Figure \ref{fig: 1} (near the clasp of $K_0$, the $-s=-1$ twist box in Figure \ref{fig: double-twist knots}) with circles $C_{\pm 1}$ generating its homology.
+This punctured torus will play a central role in the construction of a surface cork $\C$ that follows.

-First, note that the result $E(n)_k$ of knot surgery via the knot $K_k$ along $T$ for any $k$ can be viewed as obtained from the $k=0$ case by $(-\frac{1}{k})$–surgery on the circle $\partial \Sigma$ in $N$.
+First, note that $X_k$ for any $k\in \Z$ can be viewed as obtained from the $k=0$ case by $(-\frac{1}{k})$–surgery on the circle $\partial \Sigma$.
 This follows from the standard description of Dehn surgery (cf.~\cite[Ch.~9, Sec.~H]{Rolfsen2003}).
 More precisely, identify a tubular neighborhood of $\Sigma$ in $E(K_0)$ with $I \times \Sigma$, where $I=[-1,1]$ and $\{1\}\times \Sigma$ contains the outer part of the boundary of $I \times \Sigma$ visible in the left-hand diagram of Figure \ref{fig: 2}.
 Let $A$ be a collar of $\partial \Sigma$ in $\Sigma$.
-Then we can perform the required surgery by cutting out and regluing the solid torus $I\times A$.
-(See the right-hand diagram in Figure \ref{fig: 2}.)
+Then we can perform the required surgery by cutting out and regluing the solid torus $I\times A$; see the right-hand diagram of Figure~\ref{fig: 2}.